codahale/veil/docs/src/design/schnorr.md

 Per [Fleischhacker et al.][ind-sig], this construction produces indistinguishable signatures (i.e., signatures which do not reveal anything about the signing key or signed message).
-When encrypted with an unrelated key (i.e., via `SEND_ENC`), the construction is isomorphic to Fleischhacker et al.'s DRPC compiler for producing pseudorandom signatures, which are indistinguishable from random.
+When encrypted with an unrelated key (i.e., via
+$\text{Encrypt}$), the construction is isomorphic to Fleischhacker et al.'s DRPC compiler for producing pseudorandom signatures, which are indistinguishable from random.

 ## Ephemeral Scalar Hedging